 Intrastat SDs are used to gather information that provides statistics for movements of goods within the EU.

 Import and export SDs are used for trading outside the EU.
 HMRC also use simplified import and export SDs to process the financial aspects of customs procedures.
 This page explains when you need to complete an SD and which one you should use.
 It also outlines the ways you can submit declarations so you can choose the most efficient way for your business.

 VAT-registered businesses that trade goods within the EU over the current threshold must submit an Intrastat declaration each month.

 If your business exceeds the threshold for Arrivals of goods (purchases) but not for Dispatches (sales), you only have to complete SDs for Arrivals.
 If your Dispatches exceed the threshold, you only have to include Dispatches on your SD.
 If both Arrivals and Dispatches exceed the threshold, you must submit one SD for each.
 Intrastat thresholds are reviewed annually.
-The thresholds are £1,200,000 for Arrivals and £250,000 for Dispatches.
+The thresholds are £1.5 million for Arrivals and £250,000 for Dispatches.

 Once you have reached either threshold, you must submit SDs until the end of the year.
 You only have to submit SDs the following year if your trade for the calendar year just ending exceeds the new threshold.
 The threshold is reviewed annually.